 This sets the zone's filename.
 In primary, hint, and redirect zones which do not have primaries defined, zone data is loaded from this file.
 In secondary, mirror, stub, and redirect zones which do have primaries defined, zone data is retrieved from another server and saved in this file.
 This option is not applicable to other zone types.

-- forward This option is only meaningful if the zone has a forwarders list.
-The only value causes the lookup to fail after trying the forwarders and getting no answer, while first allows a normal lookup to be tried. - forwarders This is used to override the list of global forwarders.
+forwarders This is used to override the list of global forwarders.
 If it is not specified in a zone of type forward, no forwarding is done for the zone and the global options are not used.

 journal